meonkeys/mifos-fix-i18n-prefixes/README.md

 ## Terminology probably wrong

-I used the word "prefix", but the wikimedia-i18n folks might say "group" or "group ID" or something instead.
+I used the word "prefix" to mean "the thing before the key used in Mifos Java .properties-based translated messages files", but the wikimedia-i18n folks might use the word "group" or "group ID" or something instead.

+For the msgctxt `menu-label.loan`, `menu` is the "prefix".

 ## Multiple matches for prefix